 Ok, calling it the best thing ever is a bit of an exaggeration, but that doesn’t mean it’s not awesome.

-One main reason is because it’s simple and flexible.
+One main reason is because it’s simple and flexible, and bullshit-free.
 Because of this you won’t waste time thinking about food or obsessing over your next meal.
 This means you can (gasp!) put your attention and effort on real life things that matter a great deal more.
 You know, like creating wonderful memories, laughing with a friend, adding some value to this world, delivering a baby calf in the field down the road, or anything else that’s important to you.

 Health and fitness, nutrition in particular, has been something people obsess over for far too long, and as a result they’re missing out on the things that truly matter in this life.
 I know, because I was guilty of this for too long.